wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

     For the purpose of the training we will use the **weather/surface-based-observations/synop** data type which includes data plugins that ensure the data is transformed into BUFR format before being published.

-    Another example of a template is **weather/advisories-warnings** for publishing CAP alerts to a wis2box.
+    If you want to publish CAP alerts using wis2box, use the template **weather/advisories-warnings**.
 This template includes a data plugin that verifies the input data is a valid CAP alert before publishing.
-For more information about connecting wis2box to CAP Composer see [here](https://docs.wis2box.wis.wmo.int/en/latest/user/cap-alerts.html).
+For more information about connecting wis2box to CAP Composer see [Connecting wis2box and CAP Composer](https://docs.wis2box.wis.wmo.int/en/latest/user/cap-alerts.html).

 <img alt="Create New Dataset Form: Initial information" src="../../assets/img/wis2box-create-new-dataset-form-initial.png" width="450">